-- Find Hobbies that keep you amused – This is important because a diversion from stress can be beneficial both mentally and physically.
+- Find Amusing Hobbies – A diversion from stress can be beneficial both mentally and physically.
 Some people develop skills in crafts.
 Others may paint.
-Some get into photography.
-Many like to cook.
+Some get into photography or cooking.
 The options are limitless.

 - I like to listen to various genres of music.
 If a particular piece strikes me, I pull out my keyboard to learn to play it.
 Or I may write a new Hub.
-I may do other writing tasks as well.
 But I also go to the gym or practice my martial arts skills.
-I also study the Bible for peace.
-It’s good to have a variety of fun and engaging things to do to help build or maintain your resilient nature.
+I study the Bible for peace as well.
+In essence, have fun and engaging things to do to build or maintain your resilient nature.

 - Recognize life doesn’t end because of life changes – Don’t internalize disasters.
 Change is a certainty in life.
 Try to be optimistic; find the bright-side in your dark moment.
-In doing so, recall past problematic situations you were able to rise up from in order to continue on with life.
+Recall past problematic situations you were able to rise up from in order to continue on with life.

-- I will always tell my friends, clients, and fellow church goers: Living your life has not ended because of a change (chronic disease, death of loved ones, divorce, etc.); it has just taken a slightly unpredictable direction.
+- I always tell people: Living your life has not ended because of a change (chronic disease, death of loved ones, divorce, etc.); it has just taken a slightly unpredictable direction.

 - Be willing to give support and receive support - Meet with friends who have experienced similar events.
-A spiritual truth exists which states we all have experienced suffering of some sort.
+A spiritual truth exists which states we all have experienced suffering.
 Sharing helps eases the burden.
 Likewise, be willing to listen and care about others’ concerns.
 Don’t be only a receiver of empathy and compassion, but open up to others to give the same emotional support.

 - I may take my wife to dinner and talk about funny life events we have shared when tough events occur in our lives.
 Laughing is a good way of letting go of stress temporarily.
 Movies can be great, too.
 Indulge in whatever allows you a brief span of time to get your emotions together.

-- Have faith and adopt moments of Meditation – Realize there are unknowns which we can never control.
+- Have faith and Meditate – Realize there are unknowns which we can never control.
 Understand life is full of uncertainty.
 Take time regularly to focus on what you can control for a rewarding outcome.
 Take a few moments to give thanks to God, or whatever power you recognize as bigger than you.